deanoko/cse15l-lab-reports/lab-report.md

 ![Image](cdargument.png)

-Example 3: Using cd with a File Path
+*Example 3: Using cd with a File Path
 Command: cd /path/to/file.txt
 Working Directory: Your current directory
 Output: Error: Not a directory

 ![Image](cdwithfile.png)

+Horizontal rule:

+---

 ## Command 2 : ls (List)
-Example 1: Using ls with No Arguments
+*Example 1: Using ls with No Arguments
 Command: ls
 Working Directory: Your current directory
 Output: List of files and subdirectories in the current directory